On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Introduction

-To construct such elements, we need to introduce certain two-variable filtrations on the pro-$p$ geometric fundamental group $\Pi_{1,1}$ of $X$, on subgroups of the pro-$p$ mapping class group $\Gamma_{1,1}$ of type $(1,1)$ and on the absolute Galois group $G_{K}$, and establish their fundamental properties in Section \ref{3}.
+However, to construct such elements, we need to introduce a new ingredient.
+Namely, we define certain two-variable filtrations on the pro-$p$ geometric fundamental group $\Pi_{1,1}$ of $X$ and on the absolute Galois group $G_{K}$.
+We introduce them and establish their fundamental properties in Section \ref{3}.

-As was mentioned in Remark \ref{rmk:main} (1), the Galois group $\mathrm{Gal}(\Omega/K(p))$ has a nontrivial relation for every prime $p \geq 5$ which splits in $K$.
-This is one of the big differences from the previous result on the thrice-punctured projective line (cf. Remark \ref{rmk:example}), making it difficult to extend Sharifi's approach to the case of once-punctured elliptic curves.
-Fortunately, however, the Galois group $\mathrm{Gal}(\Omega/K(p^{\infty}))$ is a free pro-$p$ group (under the assumption of Theorem \ref{thm:A}), cf. Remark \ref{rmk:Iwasawa} (2).
-Therefore, once we obtain an explicit set of generators of $\mathrm{Gal}(\Omega/K(p^{\infty}))$, the rest of the proof follows in the same way as the previous result.
+As was mentioned in Remark \ref{rmk:main} (1), in our situation, generators of the Galois group $\Gal(\Omega/K(p))$ satisfy a nontrivial relation.
+This is one of the significant differences from the previous result on the thrice-punctured projective line (cf. Remark \ref{rmk:previous}), making it difficult to extend Sharifi's approach to the case of once-punctured elliptic curves.
+We overcome this difficulty by choosing elements $\{ \sigma_{\boldsymbol{m}} \}_{\boldsymbol{m} \in I}$ carefully in Section \ref{4}.
+Once we obtain $\{ \sigma_{\boldsymbol{m}} \}_{\boldsymbol{m} \in I}$, the rest of the proof follows in the same way as the previous result.

-This paper proceeds as follows: In Section \ref{2}, we explain previous studies on the pro-$p$ outer Galois representations associated to once-punctured elliptic curves, especially the construction of a certain power series and Nakamura's explicit formula for the power series.
-We then explain the properties of certain Kummer characters associated to the power series, propose an analogue of the Deligne-Ihara conjecture and state the main result in a precise manner.
-In Section \ref{3}, we introduce a certain two-variable version of the descending central series on various profinite groups and establish their fundamental properties.
-Section \ref{4} is devoted to the proof of the main result.
+This paper proceeds as follows: In Section \ref{2}, we explain previous studies on the pro-$p$ outer Galois representations associated to once-punctured elliptic curves.
+Among other result, we review the construction of a certain power series obtained from the Galois action on the metabelian fundamental group and state Nakamura's explicit formula for that power series.
+We also propose an analogue of the Deligne-Ihara conjecture and state the main result in a precise manner in that section.
+In Section \ref{3}, we introduce a two-variable version of the descending central series on various profinite groups and establish their fundamental properties.
+Section \ref{4} is devoted to the proof of Theorem \ref{thm:A}, and in the appendix, we obtain a certain sufficient condition for the so-called \emph{pure locality} for $K(\mu_{p})$, which is needed to establish the finiteness of certain Galois cohomology groups.